 I didn't have high expectations of Gamers.
 The premise of a guy involved with the prettiest girl in school who is a closet gaming nerd is the plot basis for about a quarter of anime made every year for the last decade.
 However Gamers goes off this track (mostly) fairly quick, making this anime more enjoyable than its basic formula would suggest.

 What boosts this anime above similar shows are the characters and interactions.
 It starts with Amano, a typical male anime protagonist, lacking depth in personality, but it's candid about how much he's like an generic anime protagonist; making it into a sort of joke.
 At first it seems Karen is the school beauty keen on having another member join her club, but she's grown to have a crush on Amano, leading to her awkward and very weird tendencies to leak through her perfect image - which is very cute and amusing.

 Uehara is a good looking and semi popular guy who was a nerd a few years ago.
 He reformed his image, but inside he's still a nerd.
 At first he becomes involved to spur (what he considers) amusing drama between the aforesaid two, but becomes swept up in the drama himself.
 Uehara's girlfriend Aguri was my favorite character though.
 She projects the image of a cute somewhat air headed girl but is in fact quite sharp.
 She was wallflower a few years ago, but adopted a stylish image to nab Uehara.
 She gets caught up with everything too.
-Evidence is mounting that Uehara and Karen are a thing, although this is certainly not the case.
-Despite the evidence from Aguri's perspective, she remains steadfast in her dedication and struggles to keep her faith in him.
+Even with mounting (incorrect) evidence her boyfriend is two timing, Aguri remains remains steadfast in her dedication, but struggles to keep her faith in him.
 A third girl rounds out the group, as a timid geeky girl who is seemingly Amano's soul mate, but oddly no one else except Uehara realizes it.